itteco/iframely/docs/QA Whitelist Format.md

 The domain names are given as the top-level keys for the convenience of quering the values.

-However, [Iframely Whitelist](http://iframely.com/qa) supports wildcard entries, such as `"*.sub.domain.com"` and you would need to choose a proper key.
+However, [Iframely Domains DB](http://iframely.com/qa) supports wildcard entries, such as `"*.sub.domain.com"` and you would need to choose a proper key.

 We suggest the following algorithm.
 Let's say you have the URL `http://name.sub.domain.com/slug`: